-This post originally appeared January 2013.
-Due to serious computer problems, it is being recycled!
+This post originally appeared in January 2013.
+Due to severe computer problems, it is being recycled!

-The weather here is Sunny and Clear, but COLD!
-(Well, I guess cold is relative), but anything below 50 is cold to me.
-I thought I would take advantage of the clear skies to get this “Free to Me” table done in the beautiful weather.
+The weather here is Sunny and Clear but COLD!
+(Well, I guess cold is relative), But anything below 50 is cold to me.
+I thought I would use the clear skies to get this “Free to Me” table done in the beautiful weather.
 Just in time for Paris Flea Market.

-I wanted an industrial look, but warmed up with the base.
-I started with a base coat of Mine was good to the last drop.
+I wanted an industrial look but warmed up with the base.
+I started with a base coat of Gravel Road, which was good to the last drop.
 Literally.
-If you just keep adding a little water when you get to the bottom of the can, you can get every last drop out, and I did!
+If you just add a little water when you get to the bottom of the can, you can get every last drop out, and I did!

-After this dried, I went over the next layer with a thin coat of CeCe’s Seattle Mist.
+After this dried, I covered the next layer with a thin coat of DIY Paint in Letter Press Grey.
 Since it was so dry and clear, this dried very quickly too.
 My next step was where the weathered wood begins.

 I used a clear glaze medium, about 1 cup.
-I added 1 drop of Modern Masters Burnt Umber and about 4 drops of Modern Masters Black colorant.
-Stirred this very well, then brushed it on in sections, and went back over it, by “taking it off” with a cheese cloth scrunched up like a pompom.
+I added 1 drop of DIY Dark Patina and about 4 drops of DIY Paint in Little Black Dress.
+I thoroughly stirred the mixture, then brushed it on in sections, and went back over it by “taking it off” with a cheesecloth scrunched up like a pompom.

 When the glaze was complete, I spritzed the top of the table with water with THIS continuous Mister Sprayer.
 You get atomized drops and a much better look than big drops of water.
 This produced the water stains look.
 This took about an hour to dry.
-This is creating the “weathered wood look”.
+This creates the “weathered wood look”.

-The base of the table I painted in one of my favorites.
-CeCe Caldwell’s California Gold.
-I sanded the final coat with a 320 grit, followed by a 220 grit for distressing.
+The base of the table I painted in one of my favorite DIY Paint Colors, DIY Paint Cake Batter.
+I sanded the final coat with 320 grit and 220 grit for distressing.
 I sealed the base with DIY Paint Clear Wax.
 DIY Paint Clear wax is 100% Natural Bees Wax so it is wonderful for your dried hands and cuticles too!